This degree aims at providing you with the knowledge and skills required in the Aerospace Industry.

-The course is delivered on a full time basis, and the typical academic year runs end of September to Easter, with Exams in May.
-Each module has between two and three hours of contact time per week, with directed learning and independent study making up the majority of a students study requirements.
+The course is delivered on a full time basis, and the typical academic year runs from the end of September to Easter, with Exams in May.
+Typically modules have between two and three hours of contact time per week, with directed learning and independent study making up the majority of a students study requirements.

 We offer a range of guest lectures, Engineering trips and industrial visits during the course.

 You can study this degree on a full time basis and it also offers a sandwich work placement should you decide this is an appropriate pathway for you.

 This aerospace programme is taught through lectures, which are supported by tutorials, practical sessions and seminar groups.
 Wherever possible, your work will be based on live projects and case studies, with contributions from industry professionals.

 Throughout your course, you will engage in activities that help you become self-reliant, self-motivated and resourceful, as well as develop leadership qualities and management expertise.

 There is a range of assessment methods, such as formal closed book exams, group work, individual projects, oral assessments and laboratory experiments, Exam contribute approximately 30% of all assessments on the course.

 The programme of assessment aims to measure the skill and competence of the individual student by means of a structured and integrated approach to a defined coursework schedule.